top of page

 Understand Restrict Aver Proc.

-Because Sometimes the Field Makes Things Sound Scarier: Different Between Restrictive, Aversive, and Just...
+Because Sometimes the Field Makes Things Sound Scarier: Difference Between Restrictive, Aversive, and Just...
 Supportive

 If you’ve ever sat in a meeting where someone confidently declared, “That’s restrictive,” and someone else said, “No, that’s aversive,” and a third person said, “Actually, that’s just support,” you are not alone.
 Welcome to the club.
 We meet on Thursdays.
 Coffee and Snacks provided.
 The truth is: These terms get tossed around like everyone learned the same definitions… but we absolutely did not.
 So let’s break them down in warm, plain language — no legalese, no jargon avalanc